-President Trump has announced the United States plans to withdraw from the U.S.-Russian Intermediate-range Nuclear Forces (INF) Treaty.
+In October, President Trump announced the United States plans to withdraw from the U.S.-Russian Intermediate-range Nuclear Forces (INF) Treaty.
 Speaking in Nevada, Trump accused Moscow of “violating” the treaty and said he would reconsider only if both Russia and China limited their forces.

-National security adviser John Bolton is in Moscow this week to meet with Russian officials and reportedly may meet with Russian President Vladimir Putin.
+National security adviser John Bolton then went to Moscow to meet with Russian officials and also met with Russian President Vladimir Putin.
 What does the U.S. move mean?
 Here are five things to consider:

 1. What is the INF Treaty?